 2 - AFGHANISTAN

-In early 2016, Afghanistan reviewed its highest-risk areas and identified 47 high-risk districts that have been responsible for 84 percent of cases in the past seven years.
+In 2016, Afghanistan reviewed its highest-risk areas and identified 47 high-risk districts that have been responsible for 84 percent of cases in the past seven years.
 These districts have weak routine immunization and face challenges like campaign quality and access due to insecurity.
 In these districts, the Immunization Communication Network (ICN) comprising of social mobilizers and cluster supervisors work full-time to address missed children during campaigns including refusal families.
 In between campaigns, they focus on referring defaulter and drop-out children to the nearest health facilities for routine immunization.